 - Salt to taste

-- 2 tbsp cilantro (finely chopped, for garnish)
+- 2 tablespoon cilantro (finely chopped, for garnish)

 - Heat the vegetable oil.
 Add the onions and garlic and saute until the onion starts to brown.